alephdata/aleph/docs/user-guide/102/advanced-search.md

 ### Dataset Filtering

-To filter results from a specific dataset or investigation, use the `collection_id`:
+To filter results from a specific dataset or investigation, use the `collection_id` filter:

 ```
 collection_id:123